Andreas-Svensson/statistics/project/report.md

 <br>

 Based on the observation of dividing petals by species showing much weaker (if any) correlation, a scatter plot with regression lines explains this relation more in detail.
 Versicolor seems to have some correlation, while setosa and virginica are much too spread out and not following the regression line closely.
-In fact, it almost looks like setosa petals has an independent relation between width and height, as most of the datapoints have the same width measurement regardless of length.
+In fact, it almost looks like setosa petals has an independent relation between width and length, as most of the datapoints have the same width measurement regardless of length.

 ![](assets/petal_species_regression_scatter.png)